R25 e-Scholar Program

 Can I submit an unofficial transcript?

-Yes, you may submit your most up-to-date unofficial transcripts.
+Yes, you may submit your most up-to-date unofficial transcript.

 You will be asked to submit the signed letter of support at the time of your application in the application portal.
 Your advisor/recommender will not need to send this letter separately.